howardyclo/Digestant/README.md

   1. Download from [the official website](https://nlp.stanford.edu/software/stanford-ner-2017-06-09.zip).
   2. Unzip and place the `stanford-ner-xxxx-xx-xx` folder the project root path.
 The name of folder should also be **`stanford-ner/`**.

-## Configuration
+## Usage
+1. Create a twitter and reddit account, follow the accounts that you are interested in.
-  1. First, copy `config-sample.json` and rename it to `config.json` in the same directory.
+2. Copy `config-sample.json` and rename it to `config.json` in the same directory.
 Remember to fill the keys in `config.json`.
+(Go to your twitter/reddit developer console, create application and get keys.)
-  2. Second, we need to crawl twitter data, so run the script `crawlers/twitter_crawler.py`.
+3. We need to crawl twitter data, so run the script `crawlers/twitter_crawler.py`.
 It will automatically crawl data and save them to `dataset/twitter/` by default.
+4. You can customize data entities by modifying `domains.json` and `types.json`.
+(See [demo](https://github.com/YuChunLOL/Digestant/blob/master/demo/demo_howard.ipynb))
+5. Currently, you can execute `demo/demo_howard.ipynb` or other notebooks to see daily digest.